poloclub/wordflow/README.md

 Note that currently [Safari doesn't support WebGPU](https://caniuse.com/webgpu).
 If you want to use local LLMs, you can use Chrome to save Wordflow as a [Chrome app](https://support.google.com/chrome_webstore/answer/3060053?hl=en).
 In Chrome, at the top right, click `More` > `More Tools` > `Create shortcut`.

 <img height="100px" src="https://i.imgur.com/hkGw5zx.png">

+### Google Doc Add-on

+If you use Google Doc, we also provide a Wordflow Add-on that you can install from the [Google Workspace Marketplace](https://workspace.google.com/marketplace/app/wordflow/851135867974).
+The source code of the add-on is in [this repository](https://github.com/poloclub/wordflow-doc).

 ## Developing Wordflow